 The free version of Master PDF editor for Linux offers:

 - Edit bookmarks in PDF files

-- Provides the ability to create a new PDF document from scanner or existing file(s)
+- Provides the ability to create a new PDF document from a scanner or existing file(s)

 - Comment and annotate PDF documents

 - Split and merge PDF documents